zlcoburn/k2-improvements/README.md

 Use at your own risk, I'm not responsible for fires or broken dreams.
 But you do get to keep both halves if something breaks.

+## Warning

+As a _heads up_ these improvements are not compatible with Creality's _auto-calibration_.
+In our experience we get better results through manual tuning.

 ## Start Here at Bootstrap

 The Bootstrap is a requirement for the improvements to install properly, so this must be accomplished first.
 Of note, it will install entware tools necessary to accomplish the installs.

 1. Enable root access on the K2 Plus by going to Settings, General tab and root on the physical screen.
 Take note of the password.
-2. Download bootstrap https://github.com/jamincollins/k2-improvements/releases/tag/bootstrap and extract the folder.
+2. Download bootstrap [https://github.com/jamincollins/k2-improvements/releases/tag/bootstrap](https://github.com/jamincollins/k2-improvements/releases/tag/bootstrap) and extract the folder.
 3. To install the bootstrap, connect to your K2 Plus's Fluid interface via browser **http://PrinterIP:4408**
 4. Unzip the downloaded bootstrap folder and upload the extracted bootstrap folder by going to Configuration **{...}**, **+**, **Upload Folder**, and selecting the extracted bootstrap folder.
     ![image](https://github.com/user-attachments/assets/3d242efc-4cf8-412d-b4b0-59507720f5ad)